MajestyHenius/LittleWitchGarden/README.md

 ## Download

 Go to the [Releases](../../releases) page to download the latest version. v1.0.0.

 Note: This repo uses **LFS** to upload files, directly download git and run .exe may not work due to loss of game resources.
+Please go to [Release](https://github.com/MajestyHenius/LittleWitchGarden/releases/tag/v1.0.0) to download "0323.zip" and unzip it to play.

 ### System Requirements